michodgs25/Sprint/README.md

 * User can search specific logged activities.

-* Users can share their activies via social media.
+* Users can share their activities via social media.

 #### Main Fonts used in this project